Denzel Curry discography

 The album was followed by his fourth studio album Zuu, which was released in May 2019 to further acclaim.

-In February 2020, Curry and hip hop producer Kenny Beats released a collaborative extended play titled Unlocked, alongside an accompanying short film.
+In February 2020, Curry and hip hop producer Kenny Beats released a collaborative EP titled Unlocked, alongside an accompanying short film.
 In March 2021, Curry and Beats released Unlocked 1.5, a remix album of Unlocked.

 In March 2022, Curry released his fifth studio album, Melt My Eyez See Your Future.
 In September 2022, Curry released Melt My Eyez See Your Future (The Extended Edition), featuring reimagined versions of songs from the original album with live instrumentation performed by the Cold Blooded Soul Band.

+In May 2023, Curry shared the live EP Live at Electric Lady, which featured additional versions of Melt My Eyez songs and a cover of Erykah Badu's "Didn't Cha Know" with Bilal.